kenyanthugger/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups	-	prints all group of current user 3-new_owner	-	chnages owner of file hello to user betty 4-empty		-	creates an empty file hello
+5-execute 	-	adds execute permission to owner of file hello